csdalab/csdalab.github.io/_pages/home.md

 ### Joining CSDA Lab
 If you are interested in joining, please go to the [recruitment](recruitment) page.

-### Research Guidelines
-Kindly review the [research guidelines](rules) provided and let your advisor know about any questions you have.

 ### Funding
 <img src="../images/gradschooluwf.png" alt="grad school" width="200"/>